GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 - Save your settings

 !!!
 Note:
-    Only enable this feature for trusted providers and do not set `requestForEmail` to `true` in this case since this opens a big security hole.
+    Only enable this feature for trusted providers and do not set `requestForEmail` to `true` in this case, since this opens a big security hole.

 ### Preselecting an external provider